-1. How literally should we interpret the Israelite Conquest?
+How literally should we interpret the Israelite Conquest?

-2. Was this genocide?
+Was this genocide?

-3. Was God justified in commanding such a conquest?
+Was God justified in commanding such a conquest?

 Total allegorization of the passages

 The Canaanite nations were very evil and wicked

 The descriptions of the conquest are completely hyperbolic

 The descriptions are literal and were God’s moral right

 The Canaanite nations were descendants of the Nephilim (giants)

-The only totally unchristian interpretations in my view are possibilities one and two.
+The only totally unchristian interpretations in my view are possibilities 1 and 2.
 Besides these, the reader must decide what possibilities seem most likely and logical.
-I believe possibilities three through eight each have some truth, while one and two must be rejected by Christians.
+I believe possibilities 3-8 each have some truth, while one and two must be rejected by Christians.